humanmade/altis-documentation/user-docs/security/single-sign-on.md

 ## How to set up SSO

 Ask your developer to use the [Altis SSO developer documentation](https://docs.altis-dxp.com/sso/).
-This includes links to supported authorisation providers [SAML 2.0](https://docs.altis-dxp.com/sso/saml-2-0/) and [WordPress](https://docs.altis-dxp.com/sso/wordpress/).
+This includes links to supported authorisation provider [SAML 2.0](https://docs.altis-dxp.com/sso/saml-2-0/).

 Your users can then login with their chosen SSO login credentials.
 The screenshot below shows Hootsuite offering their users SSO: